Skip to content

 CLI Command Integration

-The setup package integrates seamlessly with cobra commands:
+The setup package integrates seamlessly with the GTB command composition pattern (*setup.Command returned from each constructor):

 // In cmd/init/init.go